atzuki/gameoflife/README.md

 # gameoflife

 Welcome to an educational project to provide adaptations of the aritifical intelligence algorithm, Game of Life (or simply Life), orignially developed by John Horton Conway.
-Newcomers have a chance to learn about the principles of Life by executing or modifying the code.
+Newcomers have a chance to learn about the principles of Life and aritificial intelligence (AI) by executing or modifying the code.
 This document is structured as follows:

 I. Getting Started

 II.
 Introduction to the Principles of Life

 III.
 Suggested Applications

 ============I. Getting Started============